MrIllas/Lightsteam-Engine/README.md

 ### Macro

-Encapsulate the vertex and framgent code inside the following macros to compile shader with only one file.
+Encapsulate the vertex and fragment code inside the following macros to compile the shader with only one file.
-NOTE: The shader template used every time a new shader is created inside the editor already uses this macros.
-Currently there is no way to compile shaders with separeted files for vertex and fragment without accessing the engine's code, but the functions and methods to do so exists..
+NOTE: The shader template used every time a new shader is created inside the editor already uses these macros.
+Currently, there is no way to compile shaders with separated files for vertex and fragment without accessing the engine's code, but the functions and methods to do so exists.

 ```
 #ifdef VERTEX_PROGRAM